LuminosoInsight/code-sample-term-counting/README.md

 In JSON format, the application should list counts for all the words.

-We don't want you to spend more than two or three hours on this, so feel free to make any simplifying assumptions necessary to get a basic version of the application up and running; for example, you don't need to treat "thing" and "things" as the same word.
+We don't want you to have to spend too much time on this, so feel free to make any simplifying assumptions necessary to get a basic version of the application up and running; for example, you don't need to treat "thing" and "things" as the same word.
 If you get something working early, consider